mnbvmnbv2/video-group-merger/README.md

 - Important for compression being able to stop and continue at another time (as this takes very long time if you have lots of videos)
 - Gives lots of useful and unuseful information about each video.
 The useful information can be used for data exploration and analysis and makes it easier to scan for anomalies.
 - The script should be able to handle generation and updating of metadata (when more videos are added and when not all are compressed)
-- The output is a data.csv file (csv was more practical than jsonlines as exiftool can give different attributes per file)
+- The output is a data.csv file (csv was more practical than jsonlines as exiftool can give different attributes per file?)
 ### compression
 - This uses FFMPEG compression library (libx264 in veryfast mode) which will have to be downloaded separately and setup in the right place
 - This process takes a lot of time so it relies on the data.csv file made by metadata so that compression can stop and continue at another time
+- Can handle empty folders/data.csvs

+#### mergerdata
+- like metadata but for info before merging that will be used when uploading to youtube

 ### merging
 - Uses moviepy for stitching of video and audiofiles. (looked into similar libraries, this seemed suitable for the task)
 - This is for handling merging of multiple videos within a group.
 This is needed as some videoes can be really short and youtube has limitations on upload.